Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action ('Upload a local file'), target resource ('through the Gemini Files API'), and output ('return its URI & metadata').
-It distinguishes itself from sibling tools like 'generate_image' by focusing on file upload rather than image generation or other operations.
+The description clearly states the tool uploads a local file to the Gemini Files API and returns its URI and metadata.
+It distinguishes itself from siblings like generate_image by focusing on file upload rather than image generation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.